- Go 88.1%

 Importing Existing Files

-You can point Bidone to an existing directory and import all files using the -reindex flag.
+You can point Bidone to an existing directory and import all files using the reindex subcommand.
+Files live directly inside bucket directories (flat layout, no intermediate objects/ folder).

 <data-dir>/